EnvisioningSenecaVillage/EnvisioningSenecaVillage.github.io/pages/tour.md

 The Sylvan’s home had a basement as well as front and back stoops, but was valued at half of the Garnet’s.
 Charles Sylvan, 75, was a Haiti-born cook, who could have migrated during the Haitian Revolution (1791–1804).
 We have interpreted his house with elements of Caribbean style.
 Sylvan likely spoke French, which might account for the variety of spellings of his surname in records made by English-speaking clerks: also Silvan, Silver, Silbon, Silben.
 Sylvan lived with his daughter, Charlot, 30, a domestic; son, Peter, 22, a coachman; daughter-in-law, Catherine, 25, also a domestic; grandson, George, 4; and another family: Virginia-born Methodist preacher John Jimmerson, wife Mary, and their young son, Isiah Stevens, from Mary’s first marriage.
 The Sylvans rented on their former property, bought in 1829 and sold in 1840.
 Sylvan had a barn, suggesting they were among many families in the village who raised domestic animals.
 Barns provided housing for animals and storage for animal feed.

-## 20. Dunn Shanty, Barn, & Stable
+## 20. Dunn Shanty, Barn, and Stable

 **model image**